This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

 Just leave that tab open and read a little further.

 Before buying a plan, you should see if your hosting provider offers:

-There are a lot of different ways to start a website but the most popular and beginner-friendly one is to use WordPress.
+There are many different ways to start a website, but the most popular and beginner-friendly one is to use WordPress.
 Not all plans support this, so check if they do.

 - SSL Certificate.

 Without going into the technical details, SSL makes your website traffic secure.
-It is better for your visitors, and for your Google ranking.
+It is better for your visitors and your Google ranking.

 - WHOIS Privacy Protection.

 By default, you will need to provide personal details when registering a domain.
 These details are public, so if you want to protect your privacy, make sure that your provider has this option and select it.

 A bit of a no-brainer, but you will need to send and receive emails from your domain.
 Using email addresses that do not include your domain name is possible, of course, but it will look less professional.